module Z80::Program

 # File lib/z80/labels.rb, line 119 def direct_label?(arg) arg.respond_to?(:to_label) and !pointer?(arg) end

-symbol to make all subsequent top level labels exportable or :noauto
+Alternatively pass :auto symbol to make all subsequent top level labels exportable or :noauto to stop auto-exporting.

 Only top level labels may be exported this way.